AI for Restaurants

 We look at where inquiries come from, how long they take to get a reply, and what percentage convert.
 We look at your tools: booking platform, inbox, WhatsApp, review channels.
 We leave week one knowing exactly which workflow is losing the most revenue and which system we build first.

-Weeks two and three: ship the first system
+Weeks two and three: deliver the first system

-The first live system goes into the inbox 14 to 21 days after kickoff.
+The first live system goes into the inbox inside the opening weeks of the engagement.
 The team uses it on Monday morning.
 There is no beta, no pilot, no opt-in.
 It runs in production from day one because the approval step means nothing goes out without a human seeing it first.

 06